nujack74/udacity-azure-cicd/README.md

     ssh-keygen -t rsa
     cat ~/.ssh/id_rsa.pub

 The file id_rsa.pub contains the public key that needs to be uploaded to your GitHub account (GitHub -> Settings -> SSH and GPG keys -> New SSH Key).
 Paste the key-value as new key and enter a title-name.
 Now you are able to clone repositories of this Github account and Azure Cloud Shell without a password.
+You can clone the repository with:

     git clone git@github.com:nujack74/udacity-azure-cicd.git